|My Child with a 504 Plan is Failing, School Won't Help:

 principal said, 'She has to fail on her report card before we can test

-daughter was diagnosed with bipolar disorder.
+daughter is diagnosed with bipolar disorder.
 Before she was diagnosed,

 she was in gifted and talented classes.
 Her doctors say she should qualify